South Carolina Assembles the World's Most Popular Jetliner.

 A&P Aircraft Mechanic

 Maintain, inspect, and repair commercial aircraft at Boeing's North Charleston delivery center, South Carolina's growing airline maintenance presence, and military aviation operations at Joint Base Charleston.
+South Carolina's aerospace MRO sector has grown 35% since Boeing's arrival, and A&P mechanics earn $62,000–$97,000 across the state's commercial and military employers.

 Quality & Safety Inspector